-African sprinters ready to end America dominance
+African 'shift' poses threat to US sprint dominance

-World Athletics Championships 2023: Fahnbulleh says Africa ready to challenge America
+World Athletics Championships 2023: Fahnbulleh says African elite can challenge US sprinters

 Last updated on .From the section Sport Africa